-In this article, Alex Emms, Operations Director at Kohler Uninterruptible Power, looks at how a UPS and generator can complement one another to form a complete standby power solution.
+In this article, Alex Emms, Operations Director at Kohler Uninterruptible Power, looks at how an uninterruptible power supply and generator can complement one another to form a complete standby power solution.

 Such plans must include provision for power cuts lasting several hours or possibly days, as well as those of just seconds’ or minutes’ duration.
-This in turn calls for an on-site generator to back up the UPS, as all battery autonomies are finite, and susceptible to be exceeded by a sufficiently extended blackout.
-Additionally, there is no point in having battery autonomy that is not matched by air conditioning that can maintain safe operating temperatures for the UPS throughout the blackout.
+This, in turn, calls for an on-site generator to back up the UPS, as all battery autonomies are finite and susceptible to be exceeded by a sufficiently extended blackout.
+Additionally, there is no point in having battery autonomy that is not matched by air conditioning that can maintain safe operating temperatures for the UPS throughout the power outage.

 The UPS is the front line

 If a data centre is regarded as mission-critical, it will almost certainly have an online UPS.
 During normal, ‘mains OK’ operation, the incoming power flows through the UPS rectifier and inverter components before reaching the load.
-This means that the load is continuously protected from mains-borne noise, surges, spikes, brownouts and any other aberrations, as well as short term power cuts safely within the UPS battery autonomy.
-Under these circumstances, the UPS is providing full protection without support from the generator, which remains on standby.
+This means that the load is continuously protected from mains-borne noise, surges, spikes, brownouts and any other aberrations, as well as short term power cuts, safely within the UPS battery autonomy.
+Under these circumstances, the UPS is providing full protection without support from the standby generator.

 The generator as a standby power source